Is Chocolate Milk Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, chocolate milk is generally safe during pregnancy when pasteurized.
-Most commercial chocolate milk brands are pasteurized and safe to drink, though you should check labels for high fructose corn syrup and limit intake due to added sugars.
+Yes, chocolate milk is safe during pregnancy when made from pasteurized milk.
+Most commercial chocolate milk brands are pasteurized and pregnancy safe, though some contain added sugars or additives worth limiting.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.